 Material: on elewa website

 Apply: would you like to enroll into ‘Learning journey: Leadership‘?
-Press the Enroll-button
+Please click on the Enroll button below.

 As a former pupil and daughter of a teacher I know Waldorf Schools from different perspectives.
 After attaining a diploma in theatre studies, I started my career as a teacher doing courses in nursery and primary schools and attending the part-time Waldorf teacher training in Frankfurt.
 I have been an English teacher at Waldorfschule Marburg for nine years and a member of the school leadership for five years.